codyhagg/contactList/README.md

 I haven't had a chance for any rigorous smoke testing but for a quick build I'm quite happy with it.
 Please don't hesitate with input or feedback.
-Out of all the interviews I took Estenda is my top runner.
+Out of all the interviews I took, Estenda is my top runner.
 I hope you like it.

 Regards,